PsiACE/tileable/docs/advanced.md

-# Advanced Usage
+# Advanced Recipes

-Ready to go beyond the basics?
-These recipes lean on Tileable’s core abstractions so you can tackle richer scenarios without leaving the KISS ethos.
+Tileable’s core primitives stay small, but you can layer additional behaviours without losing the KISS experience.
+This page highlights a few patterns that keep complex journeys manageable.

 ## Inspect execution with `return_context`

-`examples/context_inspection.py` shows how to collect services, shared state, and emitted events after a run:
+`examples/context_inspection.py` shows how to export the services, shared state, and emitted events after a run:

 ```python
 from examples.context_inspection import inspect_context